Mukesh-KB1/JobFit-AI/README.md

 - The client stores it in `localStorage` and attaches it to every request via an Axios interceptor (see `api/client.js`).
-- The `protect` middleware (`middleware/auth.js`) verifies this token on every protected route BEFORE the route handler runs — invalid/expired tokens are rejected early.
+- The `protect` middleware (`middleware/auth.js`) verifies this token on every protected route BEFORE the route handler runs — invalid/expired tokens are rejected early, and it re-fetches the user fresh from MongoDB on every request, so plan/usage changes are always up to date.

 **Password security**
 - Passwords are never stored in plain text. `models/User.js` uses a Mongoose "pre-save hook" to